Erlicer/retools/README.md

 ### Status ###
 The files are reupdated and are _mostly working_ for all platforms - which means that it should be working as well as normal systools.

+### How to use ###
+Git this repo using `haxelib git systools https://github.com/haya3218/systools`.
+Once you've done that, if youre using normal haxe add `-lib systools` to your project.
+If youre using OpenFL on the other hand, see the instruction down below.

 ### Neko usage with OpenFL ###
 OpenFL will not include **systools.ndll** by default when building for the Neko or cpp platforms.
 To solve this you must include an additional line in your `project.xml` file, just after the `<haxelib name="systools" />` tag:
 ```xml
 <ndll name="systools" haxelib="systools" />
 ```
+Then do `lime rebuild systools [system currently using]` .